RomanLut/hx_espnow_rc/doc/development.md

 # LR mode

-(Long Range ) mode is special mode introduced by Expressif.
+(Long Range ) mode is special mode introduced by Espressif Systems.
 This mode can be enabled on ESP32.
 This options is ignored on ESP8266.
-Theoretically it should provide 2x better range, in practice difference is subtle.
+Theoretically it should provide 2x better range, in practice the difference is subtle.

 ESP32 in LR mode can not communicate to ESP8266.